The Monkey's Paw (1923 film)

 The Monkey's Paw is a 1923 British silent horror film directed by Manning Haynes and starring Moore Marriott, Marie Ault, and Charles Ashton.
 It is an adaptation of W. W. Jacobs's 1902 short story "The Monkey's Paw".
 The short story was made into a 1907 one-act play by Louis N. Parker, elements of which were also incorporated into this 1923 British film by screenwriter Lydia Hayward.

 Plot

-As described in a film magazine review for an American audience, a traveler tells a family, John White, his wife, and son, weird tales of a magical talisman, a monkey's paw, which has the power of granting its possessor three wishes.
+As described in a film magazine review for an American audience, a traveller tells a family, John White, his wife, and son, weird tales of a magical talisman, a monkey's paw, which has the power of granting its possessor three wishes, but only with hellish consequences as punishment for tampering with fate.
 The father falls asleep.
 In his dreams he acquires the paw and requests two thousand dollars.
 He gets the money but this results in the death of his son Herbert.
 His wife compels him to wish that her boy was alive again.
 This is accomplished, but when he appears as a soulless zombie, in his fright Mr. White makes his third and final wish that his son be dead once more, where he may hopefully rest in peace.
 Awakening, the father wants nothing to do with the magic charm.